-This workshop covers setting up and using the Gradebook in BlazeVIEW D2L.
+This workshop covers setting up and using the Gradebook in BlazeVIEW/GoVIEW.

-This workshop will cover how to use the various Desire2Learn Course Builders to create your course content, walk you through the initial setup, and will introduce you to Instructional Design Wizard.
+This workshop will cover how to use the various BlazeVIEW/GoVIEW course builder tools to create your course content, show you how to add and organize content, and will introduce you to Instructional Design Wizard.

 This workshop with cover the basics of creating student assessment items including working with the Dropbox, Quizzes, and Discussion boards.

-In this workshop we will cover the various resources users have to obtain help with their D2L questions as well as cover some basic troubleshooting tips.
-This session will cover using the D2L Help center, the various D2L Help guides, and clarify which numbers to call for over the phone assistance.
+In this workshop we will cover the various resources users have to obtain help with their BlazeVIEW/GoVIEW questions as well as cover some basic troubleshooting tips.
+This session will cover using the D2L Helpcenter, the various Help guides, and clarify which numbers to call for over the phone assistance.
 This session will also discuss some of the more common user errors that instructors can encounter and how to deal with them or avoid them all together.